 Dr. Reynolds is internationally renowned in the field of geriatric psychiatry.
-His primary research interests focus on mood and sleep disorders of later life, with a particular focus on treatment (including mental health services in primary care, the mechanisms of treatment response, preventive interventions and suicide prevention.)
-Dr. Reynolds directs the Advanced Center for Interventions and Services Research for Late-Life Mood Disorders for the Study of Late-Life Mood Disorders at the Western Psychiatric Institute and Clinic, the John A. Hartford Center of Excellence in Geriatric Psychiatry and three NIMH-funded Research Training Grants.
+His primary research interests focus on mood, grief, and sleep disorders of later life, with a particular focus on mental health services in primary care, improving treatment strategies, depression prevention, and promotion of brain health in older adults.

 Dr. Reynolds graduated magna cum laude from the University of Virginia before earning his medical degree from Yale University School of Medicine in 1973.
-He then completed a straight medical internship at the Royal Victoria Hospital and Montreal Neurological Hospital and continued on to post-graduate work in adult and geriatric psychiatry, sleep disorders and clinical electroencephalography at the Western Psychiatric Institute and Clinic.
+He then completed a straight medical internship at the Royal Victoria Hospital and Montreal Neurological Hospital and continued on to post-graduate work in adult and geriatric psychiatry, and sleep disorders at the Western Psychiatric Institute and Clinic of UPMC.